 Your abdomen will feel very tight and you will not be able to stand up straight.
 This can be true up to 10-12 days after surgery, but we want you to start trying after your first post-operative appointment.

 A comfortable position for you to rest and sleep in would be to sit with your back and head raised at an angle.
 Placing a pillow under your knees will help to take the pressure off your abdomen.

 Your breasts may appear very round and the skin tight and shiny with an upside-down appearance.
 It may take months for your breasts to assume a more relaxed and normal shape.

-Your incision line will go around your areolar and then down in a straight line your breast in a lollipop shape.
+Your incision line will go around your areola.
+Your incision line will go around your areola and then straight down your breast in a lollipop shape.
 There is always a possibility that there will be an incision under your breast that looks like an anchor.
 Your surgeon will explain the likelihood of this during your consult.

 You may experience a small amount of bloody drainage at your incision site.
 You can use panty shields or sanitary pads, which are held in place by your bra, for drainage.
 This usually subsides in the first two to three days after surgery.

 You will have steri-strips and paper tape applied over your incision sites.
 Please leave these in place.

 If you had liposuction, you will have an incision in your armpit.
 This will be covered with gauze and paper tape, which can be changed as needed.

 The first thing you will see is the garment.
 You will either be wearing a panty girdle (specific to abdominoplasties) or a compression garment that extends from your upper waist to your knees.